General Equipment at Joliet Public Schools District 86 Illinois

 Boilermakers reportedly performed some of the most direct and hazardous work involving asbestos-containing materials at District 86 heating plants.
 Boiler maintenance, repair, and rebuilding — whether performed by union boilermakers or maintenance staff trained in boiler work — regularly involved breaking apart aged asbestos block insulation, stripping deteriorated asbestos cement coverings, and handling asbestos rope packing used to seal boiler joints.

-Products such as Pittsburgh Corning Cranite block, Johns-Manville Thermobestos insulation, and Eagle-Picher asbestos rope packing are alleged to have been present on District 86 boiler systems installed during the postwar construction era.
+Products such as Cranite block**, Thermobestos insulation**, and asbestos rope packing** are alleged to have been present on District 86 boiler systems installed during the postwar construction era.
 Removing crumbling, friable block insulation to access boiler surfaces for welding, riveting, or cleaning work is reported to have generated concentrated asbestos fiber clouds in confined boiler rooms with limited ventilation.
 Workers performed this labor without respiratory protection or meaningful asbestos awareness during much of the relevant period.

 Pipefitters and Steamfitters